Dishikagoel/deicide-wrapper/README.md

 ## 🧩 How It Works

 ### **Step 1 — NeoDepends**
-Parses Java files, resolves bindings, builds dependency matrices, and outputs a `.db` file.
+Parses source files for the specified language, resolves bindings, builds dependency matrices, and outputs a `.db` file.

 ### **Step 2 — Deicide**
 Consumes the `.db` file and performs clustering + architecture analysis on the specified filename.